 - Look for network groups within the organisation for LGBT+ staff, Disabled or Autistic staff for example.

 - Some companies may have a diversity champion such as Stonewall.

-The University's Student Services Centre is available to support and advise prospective and existing students with disabilities and specific learning difficulties.
-Current students can log queries by e-mailing firstname.lastname@example.org.
-Alternatively you can phone 01225 385538, or pop in to the Student Services Centre in 4 West, open Mon-Fri 9.30am-4.30pm.
+The University's Student Support Centre is available to support and advise prospective and existing students with disabilities and specific learning difficulties.
+Current students can log queries by emailing firstname.lastname@example.org.
+Alternatively, you can phone 01225 383838, or go into the Student Support Centre in 4 West, open Mon-Fri 9.30am-4.30pm.

 Further information is on the Disability Service site.